devleaks/cockpitdecks-docs/docs/Extending/Adding New Deck Models.md

 `swipe`: will produce a complex swipe Event, with the position of the start of the swipe, the end of the swipe and some timing information (timestamps of start and end of swipe).

 Technically speaking, the deck will start a thread to listen to incoming events.
-Events will be decoded (which key was pressed, when, how, etc.) and presented to Cockpitdecks for handling.
+Interaction will be decoded (which key was pressed, when, how, etc.) and presented to Cockpitdecks for handling as a typed Event.

-Depending on the device driver's hardware access, events will either be presented directly to Cockpitdecks, or through a FIFO queue: Driver enqueues events, Cockpitdecks dequeues events.
+Depending on the device driver's hardware access, events will either be presented directly to Cockpitdecks, or through a FIFO queue: Driver just enqueues events, Cockpitdecks dequeues events and does the work.

 ## Computer to Deck Interaction